QFuLab/MaskDamageReads/README.md

 # MaskDamageReads

-MaskDamageReads.py is a command-line tool to mask the damaged bases in ancient DNA reads and it can also extract the reads with damage bases.
+MaskDamageReads.py is a command-line tool to mask the damaged bases in ancient DNA reads and it can also extract the reads with damaged bases.
 This script requires Python 3 and pysam (version >= 0.22.1).

 Citation: Fu Q, Cao P, Dai Q, Bennett EA, Feng X, Yang MA, et al. Denisovan mitochondrial DNA from dental calculus of the >146,000-year-old Harbin cranium.
 Cell.
 2025